-We just can’t pick one favorite but one at the very top of our list is for an amazingly wonderful couple who at the time were expecting their first grandchild.
+We just can’t pick one favorite but one at the very top of our list is a beach house for an amazingly wonderful couple who at the time were expecting their first grandchild.
 The husband is a builder on Long Beach Island in New Jersey with decades of experience.
 It was a dream to work with a client who, uniquely, was also the builder-contractor.
 All of our design ideas could be easily explained and executed.
 As a couple they are extremely decisive (a 10 on the 1-10 scale of decisiveness!) and made the project run seamlessly and on-time…in before Memorial Day actually happened!

 Here are pictures of that home by Max Kim Bee:

 Favorite fabric patterns?

 Can we say some of our own?!
 Chiado is a favorite of our currently collection!

 (Which I actually used for my tablecoth in my tablescape for Heading Home to Dinner last year!)

 We are completely wallpaper obsessed.
 Again, can we share one of our own?!
 Angelina – Laurel is top of the list.

 While we use color so often, Pointing by Farrow & Ball is our go-to white.
 We are also in love with the colors from paint company by Nicole Gibbons, Clare Paint.

 What do you think are the most important pieces/things to invest in when decorating your home?

 Investing first in a quality sofa is always our top tip for high-low / splurge-save questions.
 The sofa is most used and a cheap one is easy to spot and will not last very long.
 It’s a good place to make the first investment piece.